Siddanthg/Siddanthg/README.md

 💼 Actively looking for oppurtunities in Data domain

-🌱 Learning: Python for data analysis and engineering
+🌱 Learning: Python for data analysis and EDA (Exploratory Data Analysis)

 📫 Reach me: [LinkedIn](https://linkedin.com/in/siddanthgoregottu